annagabain/LiveShare/2019-09-26/README.md

 * readFileSync
 * writeFileSync
-* props: id, text, marked
+* props: id, text, done
 * POST returns the new post, including the new id.
 * No error handling